-Have you been wondering how to re-grow green onions?
-It’s surprisingly simple, and it makes a great gardening lesson for the kids too!
+Have you been wondering how to re-grow green onions from scraps?
+It’s surprisingly simple, and it makes a great indoors gardening lesson for the kids too!

 My girls absolutely love any kind of science experiment.
 They love learning new things and watching things grow.